 - Hardworking employees

+So, what does your company lack?
+What types of limitations do you face when operating?
 Your business might be weak in some areas by having too broad a vision, mission, or brand.
-If your business is all over the place, you won’t be able to resonate with your audience.
+If your business is all over the place, you won’t resonate with your audience.

 - Low profits